el2718/FastQSL2/README.md

   * kill the pop-up window for fastqsl.exe finally in Windows
 * Jan, 12, 2026 Jun Chen, support python
 * Jan, 13, 2026 Jun Chen, allow seed = 1 in fastqsl\.pro (True in fastqsl\.py) for exporting output grid
-* Jan, 17, 2026 Jun Chen, remove the keyword of no_preview, add keywords of preview, save_file, regular_seed
+* Jan, 17, 2026 Jun Chen, remove the keyword of no_preview, add keywords of preview, save_file
+* Jan, 20, 2026 Jun Chen, add a keyword of inclineFlag
+* Jan, 21, 2026 Jun Chen, apply nint to determine nq1, nq2, nq3